Chiang Wei-kuo: In the Wehrmacht

 Wei-kuo commanded a Panzer unit during the 1938 Austrian Anschluss as a Fähnrich, or "sergeant officer-candidate", leading a tank into that country.
 Subsequently, he was promoted to Lieutenant of a Panzer unit and awaited the Invasion of Poland.
 Before he was given the mobilization order, he was recalled to China to assist the war effort against the invading Japanese forces.

 Service during the Second Sino-Japanese War

 Upon being recalled from Germany, Chiang Wei-kuo visited the United States as a distinguished guest of the US Army on behalf of his father and the Kuomintang.
-While in the United States, he gave lectures detailing on German army organizations and tactics.
+While in the United States, he gave lectures detailing German army organizations and tactics.
 During the war, Chiang Wei-kuo became acquainted with generals in Northwestern China and organized an armour mechanized battalion to formally take part in the National Revolutionary Army.
 Chiang Wei-kuo was stationed at a garrison in Xi'an in 1941.
 In addition, he spent some time at Fort Knox, Kentucky, studying tanks at the U.S. Army Armored School in 1940.
 Wei-kuo would become a Major at 28, a Lieutenant Colonel at 29, a Colonel at 32 whilst in charge of a tank battalion, and later in Taiwan, a Major General.